richard-d-lee/jesus-chatbot/QUICK_COPY_PASTE_TEMPLATE.md

 ## 💡 What Makes It Unique (if asked)

 ```
-Jesus Chatbot is unique in offering six distinct cultural and theological representations of Jesus Christ, from Traditional Western to Historical Middle Eastern to AI Jesus.
+Jesus Express is unique in offering six distinct cultural and theological representations of Jesus Christ, from Traditional Western to Historical Middle Eastern to AI Jesus.
 No other chatbot provides this diversity of perspectives.
 The Scripture Mode feature enriches conversations with relevant Bible verses from multiple translations, making it both a spiritual companion and a biblical study tool.
 It's completely free with no ads, making spiritual AI accessible to everyone.
 ```

 **Shorter version:**